digital-asset/daml/docs/source/json-api/index.rst

-The value for ``actAs`` is specified as a list and you provide it with the party that you want to use, such as in the example above which uses ``Alice`` for a party. ``actAs`` may include more than just one party as the JSON API supports `multi-party submissions <https://blog.digitalasset.com/developers/roles-in-daml-introducing-multi-party-submissions>`_.
+The value for ``actAs`` is specified as a list and you provide it with the party that you want to use, such as in the example above which uses ``Alice`` for a party. ``actAs`` may include more than just one party as the JSON API supports multi-party submissions.

 The party should reference an already allocated party.